AleNoia/client-manager/README.md

 ***
 # <a name="TechnologiesUsed"></a> ⚙ Technologies used

-Technologies that were used in the construction of the project:
+Technologies that were used in the development of the project:

 - [JavaScript](https://www.javascript.com)
 - [HTML](https://html.com)